Sajantoor/Rush-Hour-Solver/readme.md

 `shouldCreateDecentHeuristics`, as name suggests, represents whether sophisticated heuristic should be computed for the boards upon creation, or no.

 The functionality of this method is rather straighforward: generate all possible car projections based on the `carList`, and generate new board states based on the new carList.
-The projections are generated via the methods like `car.getMoveForwardList(char[][] board)` and `car.getMoveBackwardsList(char[][] board)`.
+The projections are generated via the methods like `Car.getMoveForwardList(char[][] board)` and `Car.getMoveBackwardsList(char[][] board)`.
 These are the optimized versions of those mentioned in heuristics computation.
 The main difference is that now they return only the permissible projections (i.e. without wrecks) and use a `char[][] board` argument to do so fast.

-`car.getMoveBackwardsProjection` and `car.getMoveForwardProjection` now return a new class called `CarProjection`, which is fundamentally a wrapper around `Car`, but also stores the `char[][] board`, so that we can generate next step projections from a given projection easily.
+`Car.getMoveBackwardsProjection` and `Car.getMoveForwardProjection` now return a new class called `CarProjection`, which is fundamentally a wrapper around `Car`, but also stores the `char[][] board`, so that we can generate next step projections from a given projection easily.

 There are 2 things we would like to note about this method.